-There are 3 main types of leadership style that are globally recognised in the workplace which we have reviewed below which are at both ends of the spectrum of task management.
+There are three main types of leadership style that are globally recognised in the workplace that we have reviewed below at both ends of the spectrum of task management.

-There are also 4 new types of leadership that have also been identified in the modern office environment that perhaps a new breed of manager falls into.
-All will work in the right circumstances or project to get things done quickly or to motivate a work force and staffing over a longer period of time.
+There are also four new types of leadership identified in the modern office environment that perhaps a new breed of manager now follows.
+All will work in the right circumstances or project to get things done quickly or to motivate a workforce and staffing over a longer period of time.

 Leadership is not to be taken lightly.
 Everyone needs to find the leadership style that works best for them and their subordinates.
 What works for your superiors may not work for you and your team.
 However, if you take some time and analyse different leadership styles and how they work for different personality types, you stand a much better chance of success as a leader.